 Ever since, animation fans have been searching for anything that can come close to approximating the sublime emotional experience of that sequence from “Up,” which condensed so much feeling into 4½ dialogue-free minutes.
-Now Disney has done it with a 6-minute short with the understated titled of “Feast,” which made its world premiere at the Annecy Intl.
+Now Disney has done it via a 6-minute short with the understated title of “Feast,” which made its world premiere at the Annecy Intl.
 Animation Film Festival on Tuesday.

 To call “Feast” a hit with that crowd would be an understatement: Erupting with laughter early on, then moved to the brink of tears in almost record time, the audience erupted into applause when the credits rolled, and then, realizing that clapping wasn’t enough to convey their enthusiasm, began stomping loudly on the bleacher seating while director Patrick Osborne stood stunned and speechless, overwhelmed by the response.

 As in “Up,” the short relies on the tools of montage to compress a wide span of time — here, 12 years — into just under six minutes.
 Osborne imposed further restrictions on himself, too, setting out to tell a human romance from the p.o.v. of the couple’s pet dog, a Boston Terrier named Winston.
 But the challenges didn’t stop there: Inspired by an app that he’d used to record 1-second video clips of his various meals, Osborne decided to confine the story to whatever Winston happened to be eating at key points in his own relationship with these two owners.